 In any company, you will find a financial accounting system that deals with preparing financial statements and retaining records of financial data.
 Financial accounting in a business uses charts of accounts with policies and procedures that determine how transactions are placed in these accounts.
 Financial accounting discloses the financial health of a business, ensuring compliance with regulatory bodies.
 It is more focused on informing those outside the company of the business finances.

-What Is Corporate Accounting?
+What Is Corporate or Managerial Accounting?

 Also known as management or managerial accounting, corporate accounting is the system used by a business to regulate revenues and expenses while also forecasting operations based on an organisation’s financial status.
 This is a more internally-focused form of accounting used by companies.
 It allows business managers to collect information that encourages strategic planning, better resource use, and realistic goals.